Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 Electric or Pneumatic?
 (Last Question)

-There are some miscellaneous types (gas, etc) at the bottom, but mostly we use either air or electric.
-(Most woodworkers are buying electric these days unless they already have a compressor set up for other tools.)
+There are some miscellaneous types (gas, etc) at the bottom, but most folks use either air or electric.
+(Most woodworkers are switching to electric these days even if they already have a compressor for other pneumatic tools.)

 - Obviously, pneumatic nailers need an air compressor to work.
 So add the cost of the air compressor to the bill—a one-time cost divided over all your tools.

 - All of the compressors we listed in our nail gun accessories post can run anything from one pin nailer up to two framing guns.